Russell Blaylock: Allegations of health dangers

-Blaylock claims the supposed toxicity of numerous substances that according to scientific studies are safe at customary exposure levels.
+Blaylock claims that numerous substances are toxic and dangerous at typical use levels even though scientific studies rate them safe at customary exposure levels.
 He has been quoted several times in media outlets regarding his position that MSG is toxic to the brain.
 He also states that the widely used artificial sweetener aspartame is toxic and may be the cause of multiple sclerosis.
 He has additionally cautioned against heavy use of the artificial sweetener Splenda (sucralose).
 These positions are not supported by scientific consensus or regulatory bodies, as extensive studies support the safety of aspartame, sucralose, and MSG.

 Views on politics

 Blaylock has called the American medical system 'collectivist' and has suggested that health-care reform efforts under President Obama were masterminded by extragovernmental groups that wish to impose euthanasia.
 He blamed the purported collectivism of American medicine for the retirement of his friend Miguel Faria.
 According to Blaylock, the former Soviet Union tried to spread collectivism by covertly introducing illegal drugs and various sexually transmitted diseases into the United States.
 Schwarcz characterized these positions as "conspiracy theories."